Germany national football team: Berti Vogts years (1990–1998)

 After the 1990 World Cup, assistant Berti Vogts took over as the national team coach from the retiring Beckenbauer.
 In Euro 1992, Germany reached the final, but lost 0–2 to underdogs Denmark.
 In the 1994 World Cup, they were upset 1–2 in the quarterfinals by Bulgaria.

 Reunified Germany won its first major international title at Euro 1996, becoming European champions for the third time.
 They defeated hosts England in the semi-finals, and the Czech Republic 2–1 in the final on a golden goal in extra time.

-However, in the 1998 World Cup, Germany were eliminated in the quarterfinals in a 0–3 defeat to Croatia, all goals being scored after defender Christian Wörns received a straight red card.
+However, in the 1998 World Cup, Germany were eliminated in the quarter-finals after a 0–3 defeat to Croatia, with all goals being scored after defender Christian Wörns received a straight red card.
 Vogts stepped down afterwards and was replaced by Erich Ribbeck.

 Erich Ribbeck and Rudi Völler years (2000–2004)

 In Euro 2000, the team went out in the first round, drawing with Romania, then suffering a 1–0 defeat to England and were routed 3–0 by Portugal (which fielded their backup players, having already advanced).
 Ribbeck resigned, and was replaced by Rudi Völler.

 Coming into the 2002 World Cup, expectations of Germany were low due to poor results in the qualifiers, and not directly qualifying for the finals for the first time.
-The team advanced through group play, and in the knockout stages they produced three consecutive 1–0 wins against Paraguay, the United States, and co-hosts South Korea.
+The team advanced from the group, and in the knockout stages they produced three consecutive 1–0 wins against Paraguay, the United States, and co-hosts South Korea.
 Oliver Neuville scored two minutes from time against Paraguay and Michael Ballack scored both goals in the US and South Korea games, although he picked up a second yellow card against South Korea for a tactical foul and was suspended for the subsequent match.
 This set up a final against Brazil, the first World Cup meeting between the two.
 Germany lost 0–2 thanks to two Ronaldo goals.
 Nevertheless, German captain and goalkeeper Oliver Kahn won the Golden Ball, the first time in the World Cup that a goalkeeper was named the best player of the tournament.

-Germany again exited in the first round of Euro 2004, drawing their first two matches and losing the third to the Czech Republic (who had fielded a second-string team).
+Germany once again exited in the first round at Euro 2004, drawing their first two matches and losing the third to the Czech Republic (who had fielded a second-string team).
 Völler resigned afterwards, and Jürgen Klinsmann was appointed head coach.